suyeonme/google-keep-clone/README.md

 ## Todo

-- Delete and update label from all notes having them when delete or update a global label from store.
-- Save "isDone" property of a todo item component in order to save checked value of a checkbox.
+- Save "isDone" property of a todo item in order to save checked value of a checkbox.
-- Implement each label page(also route).
+- Update label from all notes when edit a global label

 ## Improvements

 - Optimize rendering.
-- Custom checkbox.
-- Add functionality dragging a label.
-- Add functionality filtering specific notes.
+- filtering of note.
 - Draggable Label
+- Implement typescript

 ## Issues